mariasjuve/Design-1---rainy-days/README.md

-# Design-1---rainy-days
+My first repo, Design 1
-My files and folders to use in the rainydays project
+My files and folders to use in the rainydays project (Design 1)